 It started with a strand of wooden beads - and the simple techniques a toddler can manage -- string the beads, unstring the beads, and string them again, maybe in a new color pattern.
 According to my mother, for several years I carried these Playskool beads with me wherever I went.
 The original set, ca. early 1960s, included 30 beads in 6 colors and 5 shapes, plus two striped shoelaces.
 That the laces looked like candy canes didn't hurt.

-I was dressed in red on Halloween day in 1965, a little cowgirl sheriff, living in a bungalow on Oakton Street in Park Ridge, IL.
-Eventually my mother became concerned; I was a bit too fascinated with the beads.
-Was it some kind of obsession?
+I was dressed in red on Halloween day in 1965, a little cowgirl sheriff with a nice shiny badge, living in a bungalow in Park Ridge, IL.
+Of course I carried beads with me in that bag, along with my trick-or-treat candy.
+Eventually my mother became concerned; her daughter was too fascinated with beads.
+Was it some kind of disorder, she wondered?
 Should she seek professional help?
 In the end she decided to wait, and I moved on to other interests.

-But my interest in beads returned.
+But my interest in beads soon returned.
 In my early teens I started playing with them again, making ornaments and flowers from the kits of the day.
 My mother found some of my early efforts in the attic a few years ago.
 Although they look naive to me now, I keep them on display in my studio to remind me how far I've come..and how far I might be able to go.

 "Just as there is one thread, and on it are woven, breadthwise and lengthwise, hundreds of thousands of beads, so is everything woven unto the Lord."*

-Inevitably, my research into the past leads me back to the present, wanting to try out the techniques I've been seeing in the beadwork of other times and other cultures.
+Inevitably, my research into the past leads me back to the present, wanting to try forms and techniques I've been seeing in the beadwork of other times and other cultures.

 * I first came across Namdev's quote in the final installment of Peter Francis's 6-part article "Beadwork Beads," which was published in the Los Angeles Bead Society Newsletter from 1980 to 1982 in Vols.
 6 (3) to 7 (7).
 For more on Peter Francis, click here.